 • addressing climate change mitigation and adaptation.

-Alongside the recently completed plans for Downtown (TOcore), Midtown (Yonge-Eglinton Secondary Plan), the ongoing Our Scarborough Centre study, the North York at the Centre initiative will contribute to a contemporary policy framework for Toronto’s Centres.
+Alongside the recently completed plans for Downtown (TOcore), Midtown (Yonge-Eglinton Secondary Plan), the ongoing Our Scarborough Centre study, North York at the Centre will contribute to a contemporary policy framework for Toronto’s Centres.

-Phase 1 – Background Review
+Phase 1 – Background Review (Complete)

-Phase 2 – Options and Directions
+Phase 2 – Options and Directions (In progress)

-Phase 3 – Implementation Strategy
+Phase 3 – Secondary Plan Update

 Information on virtual and in-person meeting dates and times, how to attend, and what will be discussed will be posted once scheduled.

-Local Indigenous Community Meeting
+Phase 1 – Local Indigenous Community Meeting

 A local Indigenous Community Meeting was held virtually on Wednesday, May 22, 2024 from 6:30 to 8:30 p.m.
 Thank you to all those who attended.
 For those who weren’t able to attend but are interested in learning more, information and materials from the meeting are provided below:

-In-Person Visioning Workshop – Phase 1
+Phase 1 – In-Person Visioning Workshop

 The first public meeting for the North York at the Centre project was held on November 28, 2023 from 6:30 to 8:30 p.m. at the North York Memorial Community Hall.
 The input we received will be included in a Phase 1 Engagement Summary that will be available in Q1 2024.
 Information and materials from the meeting are provided below: